darrelltzj/theRyanJoleneProject/README.md

 [**Sheetsu**](https://sheetsu.com)

 Currently, users have to manually key in their guests one at a time.
 With [Sheetsu](https://sheetsu.com), they can upload / sync their guest list from google spreadsheets.
-Still working on [this](https://ryanjolene.herokuapp.com/admin/sheetsu).
+[This](https://ryanjolene.herokuapp.com/admin/sheetsu) is a work in progress.
 Here is the
 [spreadsheet example](https://docs.google.com/spreadsheets/d/1LzxY4hgAX3bS5FdHbrJUuXiDEHazgNolckqX6ZVmPRI/edit#gid=0).

-UPDATE: Sheetsu's free trial will expire :/ - may look for other alternatives
+UPDATE: Sheetsu's free trial has expired.
+Will be looking into Google Sheets API instead.

 **Email / SMS Notifications**